jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_migration.rst

 .. note::

-    The ``getIterator()`` method is still supported to allow for a smooth transition to version 3, but we encourage you to upgrade your code to use Paginators.
+    The ``getIterator()`` method is still supported to allow for a smooth transition to version 3, but we encourage you to migrate your code to use paginators.

 Many Higher-Level Abstractions Have Changed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~